postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests.md

 To pull updates from a parent element during the pull request process, do the following:

-1. [Open the pull request.](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/#creating-pull-requests) Postman will warn you that the parent element has changed since you last updated it.
+1. [Create the pull request.](/docs/collaborating-in-postman/using-version-control/creating-pull-requests/#creating-pull-requests) Postman will warn you that the parent element has changed since you last updated it.
 1. Select **Pull Changes** to update your fork with the changes to the parent element.

     ![Pull recent changes](https://assets.postman.com/postman-docs/v10/pr-pull-changes-v10.jpg)